Prompt Engineering Guide

 large language models (LLMs) like ChatGPT and GPT-4 have transformed how we interact with technology.
 From answering questions to helping write essays or code, These models excel at interpreting, generating, and mimicking human language.
 However, while they seem almost magical in what they can do, LLMs have several limitations that it's important to understand.
 Knowing these limitations can help you use them better and avoid common problems.

-In this doc, we’ll walk you through the key challenges LLMs face, and how to work around them:
+In this section, we'll walk you through the key challenges LLMs face, and how to work around them:

 What Are LLMs?